fleetdm/fleet/docs/Using-Fleet/Fleet-UI.md

 Fleet allows you to schedule queries.
 Scheduled queries will run and send results to your log destination automatically.

+The default log destination, **filesystem**, is good to start.
+With this set, results are sent to the `/var/log/osquery/osqueryd.snapshots.log` file on each host’s filesystem.
+To see which log destinations are available in Fleet, head to the [osquery logs guide](../Using-Fleet/Osquery-logs.md).

 How to schedule a query:

 1. In the top navigation, select **Schedule**.